 where can I get a Wheel Chock for my new H3T?

-About the Hummer H3T
+Hummer H3T Overview

 Hummer expanded its lineup for 2009 by adding its first midsize pickup truck, the H3T.
 Borrowing heavily from the Hummer H3, the new H3T rides on the same chassis and suspension, but adds a Crew Cab and a five-foot-long cargo bed.
 It also retains the same rugged exterior elements that distinguish every Hummer, including a wide stance, low roofline, high beltline, seven-slot grille, and round headlights in square housings.